roytang/blog/content/posts/2008/12/ptq-kyoto-2.md

 url: /2008/12/ptq-kyoto-2/
 ---

-The last limited tournament of the season, it was last week, December 20 at Robinson&'s Galleria.
+The last limited tournament of the season, it was last week, December 20 at Robinson's Galleria.
 The format was Shards of Alara sealed deck.
 For once, I opened a pretty good pool.
 Unfortunately, I failed to make the follow through.
 Decklist and (short) tournament report follows.

 <div class="decklist">
   <ul class="decklist_group">